 Reading the description, you can figure that this recipe is no hard work at all.
 First, let’s take a look at the key ingredients: prepared lobster, sourdough bread, balsamic vinegar, and a generous amount of extra-virgin olive oil.

-Then toss all of the items into one bowl and mix.
-Let them rest for 30 minutes so that all the flavors can settle in.
-Next, simply put the lobster salad on top of toasted bread.
-Wait no more and sink your teeth into these savory, sweet, and juicy servings!
+Toss all the items into one bowl and mix.
+Let them rest for 30 minutes to stabilize the flavors.
+Next, simply put the lobster salad on top of the toasted bread (I recommend using crusty Italian bread for a genuine experience).
+Wait no more and sink your teeth into these savory and juicy servings!

 Making a delicious serving of lobster bruschetta is one thing you must try now.